Demand for Mobile App Developers

 Social media apps and others get a bad rap for invading our privacy, holding undue influence, and even negatively impacting our mental health.
 So, for anyone considering a career in mobile app development, it’s great to see apps being used as a genuine force for good.
 As well as keeping us supplied with entertainment, and helping us to identify that unusual plant in the garden.

 Opportunities to create innovative apps that provide people with help and resources are out there.
-Former Academy of Information Technology (AIT) student, Kaio Labre is a software engineer who helped build Rapid Response Revival’s First Aid Fast app, an app that allows users to access first aid guides and videos, as well as hospital directories and ambulance details from anywhere in the world.
+Former Academy of Interactive Technology (AIT) student, Kaio Labre is a software engineer who helped build Rapid Response Revival’s First Aid Fast app, an app that allows users to access first aid guides and videos, as well as hospital directories and ambulance details from anywhere in the world.

 In addition to all these life-changing and life-saving apps, there’s potential to develop apps in any area of life that interests you.